elizabethmcd/tfdA/README.md

 ## General Workflow

-Metagenome-assembled genomes (MAGs) from select environments from which large-scale metagenomic sequencing and assembly were carried out were downloaded from Genbank, and all complete reference genomes from Refseq were download as described [here](https://github.com/elizabethmcd/genomes-MAGs-database).
-ORFs were predicted with prodigal and functional annotations performed with Prokka.
+Genome assemblies and Metagenome-assembled genomes (MAGs) were searched from Genbank, and genomes containing confident _tfdA_ hits were downloaded as described [here](https://github.com/elizabethmcd/genomes-MAGs-database).
+ORFs were predicted with Prodigal and functional annotations performed with Prokka.
 The _tfdA_ HMM was downloaded from the KEGG database (K06912) collection of HMMs found within the [KofamKOALA](https://www.genome.jp/tools/kofamkoala/) release.
-The _tfdA_ marker was searched among nearly 30,000 genomes using the [metabolisHMM](https://github.com/elizabethmcd/metabolisHMM) package.
+This resulted in over 200,000 genomes to search for _tfDA_ against.
+Downstream phylogenetic and metabolic analyses were performed with the [metabolisHMM](https://github.com/elizabethmcd/metabolisHMM) package.

 All other scripts and files are for exploring the diversity and distribution of _tfdA_ hits and their broader ecological roles and evolutionary histories.